UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 [X] Reverting index.html to  CATALOG.html to avoid collisions with existing data sets (on the insistence of Mike Lake)

 [X] Add the Schema.org to the CATALOG.html page as a script

+[X] Added a section on modelling curation actions with Action objects

 [ ] Write up the HTML generation algorithm